vindarel/lisp-journey/content/pythonVSlisp.md

 ## State of the libraries

-CL might have more libraries than you think, see https://github.com/CodyReichert/awesome-cl and http://quickdocs.org/ or just search on Github :)
+CL might have more libraries than you think, see https://github.com/CodyReichert/awesome-cl and http://quickdocs.org/ (or do a quick search on the net).

 But sure, the Python ecosystem is huge.
 A few remarks: